 Jewellery Historian

-Mr.Sugiyama is a very cheerful person.
+Mr.Sugiyama is a very optimistic person.
 The speed of his work is such that even Superman would be unable to keep up.
 He is also extremely sincere and kind to others.
 It is hard for me to keep up with him, but he pulls me along with him.

 I have always thought of the main character as the jewelry in the work, and have avoided appearing in the media as much as possible, but I was drawn in by Mr.Sugiyama's charm and decided to appear in “My Philosophy” this time.
 I am very grateful for this opportunity.